BinaryDennis/setup_new_mac/readmes/ssh.md

 Test a specific key: `ssh -vT git@github.com`

 See list of all added keys in the ssh-agent: `ssh-add -l`

-Add all keys to the ssh-agent: `ssh-add --apple-use-keychain`
+Add all keys to the ssh-agent: `ssh-add --apple-use-keychain --apple-load-keychain`